 ++ Built-In Wireless Access Point

 You can opt to have ITwrx include a Wifi adapter in your firewall machine so that a maintained Wireless Access Point is avaliable to your LAN.
 This can be in leu of, or in addition to, the wired LAN adapter.
-It's more secure to not have Wifi at all, but if you have a need for wifi, then having a Free Software based, updated, access point is preferable to consumer grade wireless routers with old, buggy, possibly misconfigured and/or proprietary firmware.
+It's more secure to not have Wifi at all, but if you have a need for wifi, then having a Free Software based, updated, access point is preferable to consumer grade wireless routers with old, buggy, possibly misconfigured, proprietary and/or backdoored firmware.

 For additional options, please see the Secure Linux Server optional features, as they can generally be added to either a firewall or server machine.